The Top Health Benefits of Quitting Alcohol: How Sobriety Can Improve Your Life

 10. Reduced Risk of Cancer

-11. Cognitive Impacts
+11. Cognitive Impacts and Long-Term Brain Health

-Alcohol is a neurotoxin and can contribute to dementia and other problems that come with aging says Tim Naimi, of the Canadian Institute for Substance Use Research at the University of Victoria.
-Tim was interviewed by the Victoria Times Colonist on January 2nd, 2025 stating,“The safest level is none or very low amounts,” Naimi said.
+Alcohol is a neurotoxin and can contribute to dementia and other problems that come with aging, says Tim Naimi, of the Canadian Institute for Substance Use Research at the University of Victoria.
+Tim was interviewed by the Victoria Times Colonist on January 2nd, 2025, stating,“The safest level is none or very low amounts,” Naimi said.
 “The science is very consistent that when it comes to health, alcohol is unhealthy, and the less you drink, the better in terms of health.”
-The University of Victoria institute launched a new website that allows people to see the impact of drinking on their personal health.
+The University of Victoria Institute launched a new website that allows people to see the impact of drinking on their personal health.
 Go to Know Alcohol to learn more about your own consumption.

 How to Quit Drinking Alcohol Successfully